Topics Map > Networking > Wireless

 Faculty and staff who leave without retiring

 30 days after your employment ends, your account will be deactivated.
 This means you will not be able to log in to any of your university services, including your email.
-After 30 days, the contents of your inbox will be permanently deleted.
+30 days after your account is deactivated, the contents of your inbox will be permanently deleted.

 You may use the Electronic Directory Editor email redirection service to redirect any new email you receive at your campus email address to a different email address.
-Instructions on how to do so are below.
+Instructions on how to do so are in the next section.

-Once you've established another email account, you may begin forwarding your campus email to your new account by using the Electronic Directory Editor (EDE), which will work for one year after your account is discontinued.
+If you have another non-University email address, you may begin forwarding your campus email to your it using the Electronic Directory Editor (EDE), which will work for one year after your account is deactivated.
 The redirection service will forward any email sent to your campus address.

 You should always use firstname.lastname@example.org as your return address, as email sent to a specific email service like netid@(some-department).illinois.edu (for example, email@example.com) will not be forwarded and will be rejected after your email account is discontinued.

-Instructions for setting this up are located here: Email, How to set up email redirection
+Instructions for setting this up are located here: Email, How to set up email forwarding